GoogleCloudPlatform/opentelemetry-operations-go/exporter/collector/breaking-changes.md

 # Breaking changes vs old googlecloud exporter

-The new pdata based exporter has some breaking changes from the original OpenCensus stackdriver based `googlecloud` exporter:
+The new pdata based exporter has some breaking changes from the original OpenCensus (OC) stackdriver based `googlecloud` exporter:

 ## Metric Names and Descriptors